iggredible/Learn-Vim/ch09_macros.md

 ## Appending A Macro

 If you need to add actions to an existing macro, instead of recreating the macro from scratch, you can append actions to an existing one.
 In the register chapter, you learned that you can append a named register by using its uppercased symbol.
 The same rule applies.
-To append actions to register "a macro, use register "A.
+To append actions to register a macro, use register "A.

 In addition, you also want to add a dot at the end of the line.
-Assume you have the actions `0W~` stored in register "a already (it's a little different from the previous macro, it omits the `j` motion), run:
+Assume you have the actions `0W~` stored in register a already (it's a little different from the previous macro, it omits the `j` motion), run:

 ```
 qAA.<Esc>q